Two Questions that Stymie Most Title 1 Administrators

-Why is this first question so difficult for campus administrators?
+Why is this first question so difficult for campus Title 1 administrators?

-Now, this sounds like an easy question to answer, but it is not.
+Now to folks that have not 'run' Title 1 elementary campuses, this may sound and appear like an easy question for a principal to answer, but it is not.
 Instinctively, a minimally experienced principal senses that prior to answering this query, accountability questions are likely to follow.
 Albeit, an outsider to Title 1 public education may likely think a principal would confidently state, ‘We are trying to raise student achievement.’
 Nope.
 That is an amateur hour retort!
 Why?
 The Title 1 elementary principal is more than a little cognizant that this conversation is headed for a deep dive on their instructional, intervention and organizational leadership.

 A paramount empirical fact is that middle and high-income elementary students possess little difficulty in successfully passing a State’s math, reading, writing and science assessments.
 Unlike Title 1 educator outsiders (e.g. newspaper reporters, advocates, school board trustees, and community members), the principal knows first-hand how poorly non-passers fluently read and comprehend written text as well as their inability to consistently solve mathematics problems on standardized assessments.
 They also know that their standardized assessment passing students at their Title 1 school do not possess these same academic deficient academic challenges as do the non-passers.
 Consequently, the standardized test debate will continue, but regardless of a person’s opinion on standardized testing, the previously mentioned facts are NOT easily dismissed.